-You guys, this sauce.
-If’ you’ve talked to me since our trip back to Austin, I’ve likely talked about this sauce.
-It was the reason I checked in to Whole Foods almost daily to see if they had any of this sauce back in stock.
+Wow, this creamy jalapeno salsa.
+If you’ve talked to me since our trip back to Austin, I’ve likely talked about this jalapeno dip.
+It was the reason I went to Whole Foods almost daily to see if they had any of this sauce back in stock.
 It’s the reason I brought 10 mini-containers home with me from TacoDeli to try and recreate at home.
 I may or may not have drank three of those containers before we actually made it back to St. Louis.

 It’s that good.